braathen/qlikoauth/README.md

 python qlikoauth.py
 ```

 This launches a webserver on the port 1443 (you can change this in the code).
-In QlikView and Qlik Sense, set this url as custom authentication URL.

 License
 -------